-Robin Hood Music and Drama Festival
+Robin Hood Music Festival

 The Annual Robin Hood Music and Drama Festival was created as a community initiative in 2011 to provide opportunities for young people across the Doncaster community to play, sing, act and compete in an inclusive and supportive setting for performing arts.
 Initially a weekend event, it has become a hugely successful six-day festival, growing to be the largest festival of its type in the region.
 Last year it involved over 750 performers and 2500 supporters in over 80 classes, with pupils coming from 40 different schools, performing arts groups, choirs and orchestras.